 Donor Direct Action supports activists working on a range of issues relating to the promotion of equality for women and the global effort to end violence and discrimination against women.
 The issues below represent some of the many campaigns for the advancement of women in various respects, all of which are inter-related and form part of the overarching campaign for sex equality.

 Donor Direct Action partners with front line activists to strengthen women's rights around the world.Support DDA

 Over 200 Million Women worldwide have been subjected to Female Genital Mutilation (FGM) according to the United Nations.
 In Africa, 91.5 million women and girls above age 9 live with the consequences of FGM.
 An estimated 3 million girls are at risk of undergoing the procedure every year.
 Donor Direct Action is partnering with activist organizations to end female genital mutilation.
-Its Fund to End FGM is named in honor of Efua Dorkenoo.Fund to End FGM
+Its Fund to End FGM is named in honor of legendary activist Efua Dorkenoo.Fund to End FGM

 1 out of 3 women will be beaten or raped in her lifetime, according to the United Nation, and 36% of women polled in a cross-section of countries said men were justified in beating their wives for going out without permission, or for burning food.
 Donor Direct Action is partnering with activists to end violence against women.

 90% of Casualties in armed conflicts today are civilian, many of them women and children.
 In contrast, civilian casualties were estimated at 25% in World War I and 50% in World War II.
 Women also suffer such sexualized violence as “ethnic cleansing” expressed in mass rapes and forced pregnancies.
 Donor Direct Action is working to protect women in armed-conflict and post-conflict zones.